CE61-KMITL/boostupxi-api/README.md

-# CE BoostUp XI - API 🚀
+# CE Boost Up XI - API 🚀

-CE BoostUp XI API is a RESTful API for CE BoostUp XI website.
+CE Boost Up XI API is a RESTful API for CE BoostUp XI website.
 It is built with NodeJS and NestJS framework.

 ## Requirements